CircuitPython APIs for non-CircuitPython versions of Python such as CPython on Linux and MicroPython.

 - analogio - analog input/output pins, using pin identities from board+microcontroller packages

 - bitbangio - software-driven interfaces for I2C, SPI

 - busio - hardware-driven interfaces for I2C, SPI, UART

 - digitalio - digital input/output pins, using pin identities from board+microcontroller packages

 - microcontroller - chip-specific pin identities

-The Micropython compatibility layers described above are intended to provide a CircuitPython-like API for devices which are running CPython or Micropython.
+The emulation described above is intended to provide a CircuitPython-like API for devices which are running CPython or Micropython.
 Since corresponding packages should be built-in to any standard CircuitPython image, they have no value on a device already running CircuitPython and would likely conflict in unhappy ways.

-The test suites in the test/src folder under testing.universal are by design intended to run on either CircuitPython or Micropython+compatibility layer to prove conformance.
+The test suites in the test/src folder under testing.universal are by design intended to run on either CircuitPython or CPython/Micropython+compatibility layer to prove conformance.

 Installing from PyPI

 On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally from PyPI.
 To install for current user: